thalient-ai/zotero-scripts/README.md

    ![Screenshot](doc/zotero_2.png)

-4. Copy and paste the [Bulk Edit script](https://github.com/thalient-ai/zotero-bulk-edit/blob/main/src/zotero_bulk_edit.js) into the `Run Javascript` window and select `Run`.
+4. Copy and paste the [Bulk Edit script](https://github.com/thalient-ai/zotero-bulk-edit/blob/main/src/zotero_bulk_edit.js) into the `Run Javascript` window and select the `Run` button in the top left corner.
 This will start the JavaScript application.

    ![Screenshot](doc/zotero_3.png)